 The intentions of the egg donor and recipient are clear and unambiguous from the outset.
-When the egg donor signs her consent form she explicitly agrees that once the eggs leave her body, she waives any right and relinquishes any claim to the donated eggs as well as any embryos or offspring that might result from their use.
+When the egg donor signs their consent form they explicitly agrees that once the eggs leave their body, they waive any right and relinquishes any claim to the donated eggs as well as any embryos or offspring that might result from their use.
 The recipient in turn, releases the egg donor from any and all liability for any problem occurring during pregnancy and for any mental or physical disabilities, financial support, care, custody or living expenses, education, health and welfare of the child(ren) born as a result of egg donation.
 The recipient also accepts complete financial responsibility for the care and storage of any embryos frozen for her during treatment.
-The recipient has the right to determine the fate of all embryos frozen for her including but not limited to discarding them, donating them to another recipient or donating them for research.
+The recipient has the right to determine the fate of all embryos frozen including but not limited to discarding them, donating them to another recipient or donating them for research.
 Anonymous donors also expect the right to privacy following egg donation.
 The recipient clearly and unambiguously agrees not to seek the identity of the donor now or in the future.